top of page

 O — Opportunity: Learn to Recognize Internal Wisdom

 Opportunities are not always external.
 Sometimes the greatest opportunity is personal awakening.
+When you slow down and reflect, you begin noticing:

 • Patterns that no longer serve you